jojibab/Week2-CloupOps-aws-three-tier-web-architecture-workshop/README.md

-# AWS Three Tier Web Architecture Workshop
+# MERN Stack Application on AWS Three Tier Web Architecture

 ## Description:
 This workshop is a hands-on walk through of a three-tier web architecture in AWS.
-We will be manually creating the necessary network, security, app, and database components and configurations in order to run this architecture in an available and scalable manner.
+I manually created the necessary network, security, app, and database components and configurations in order to run this architecture in an available and scalable manner.

-## Audience:
-Although this is an introductory level workshop, it is intended for those who have a technical role.
-The assumption is that you have at least some foundational aws knowledge around VPC, EC2, RDS, S3, ELB and the AWS Console.
+### Tech Stack Used
+* React
+* Nodejs
+* MySQL
+* AWS Services (VPC, EC2, RDS, S3, ELB, ASG, Cloudfront, IGW, NAT GW, Route53, ACM.

 ## Pre-requisites:
 1. An AWS account.
 If you don’t have an AWS account, follow the instructions [here](https://aws.amazon.com/console/) and